Your Film Independent Spirit Awards questions—answered.

 How does the Spirit Awards define an “international” film?

-Every narrative film that isn’t a U.S. narrative feature as defined above will be considered an international film, eligible only for the Best International Film and Best Documentary categories.
+Every narrative film that is not a U.S. narrative feature as defined above will be considered an international film, eligible only for Best International Film.

 Does an international film entry qualify for any categories other than Best International Film?